CathalShandon/my-first-project/README.md

 - This will now generate a link with your website live.
 - The live link can be found here -(https://cathalshandon.github.io/my-first-project/)

+<a name="acknowledgement"></a>
 ### 7. Acknowledgement
-- The code for the "About" section came fro the love running project.
+- The code for the "About" section came from the love running project.
 - The code for the footer came from the love running project.
 - the Icons for the footer came from Font Awesome.